electron/i18n/content/current/pt-BR/docs/tutorial/security.md

 ### Como?

-[`webContents`](../api/web-contents.md) will delegate to its [window open handler](../api/web-contents.md#contentssetwindowopenhandlerhandler) before creating new windows.
+[`webContents`][web-contents] will delegate to its [window open handler][window-open-handler] before creating new windows.
 The handler will receive, amongst other parameters, the `url` the window was requested to open and the options used to create it.
 We recommend that you register a handler to monitor the creation of windows, and deny any unexpected window creation.

 ```js
 const { shell } = require('electron')